arioberek/arioberek/README.md

 - 📫 Reach me on **contact@arielton.com**

-- ⚡ Fun fact: **I know how to solve a Rubik's cube in less than 25 seconds**
+- ⚡ Fun fact: **I can solve a Rubik's cube in less than 25 seconds**